George Phillips (orientalist): Career

 In 1830 he was elected fellow of his college and subsequently became senior tutor.
 He was ordained deacon in 1831 and priest in 1832.
 On the death of Joshua King in 1852, he was elected president of Queens' where he lived for the rest of his life.
 In 1861–2 he was vice-chancellor of the University of Cambridge.
 As president of Queens' he was noted for his hospitality, and did much to promote the welfare of his college.
 He gave £1000 to found a scholarship in 1887 and made a generous donation towards building the new chapel in 1891.

 As a fellow of Queens', Phillips had at first continued to study mathematics, but soon turned to Hebrew, which he began to teach in the college, although there was then little interest in the subject at Cambridge.
 He used his position to promote oriental studies in the university, and took a leading part in the establishment in 1872 of the Indian languages tripos and the Semitic languages tripos, examinations for which were first held in 1875.
 He published editions of several Syriac texts, and rewrote his earlier Elements as A Syriac Grammar (1866).
 Apart from his academic works, his only publication was Short Sermons on Old Testament Messianic Texts (1863).

 Personal life

 He was a staunch conservative, unwilling to accept contemporary developments in biblical criticism.

-In August 1848 he married Emily Frances (d.
-1898), daughter of Henry Pilkington, of Tore, Westmeath, Ireland; they had no children.
+In August 1848 he married Emily Frances (died 1898), daughter of Henry Pilkington, of Tore, County Westmeath, Ireland; they had no children.
 Phillips died at his residence in Queens' on 5 February 1892.
-His funeral service was held in the college on the 11th, but his body was buried at Mullingar in co.
-Westmeath.
+His funeral service was held in the college on the 11th, but his body was buried at Mullingar in County Westmeath.